 Display of MRP results in SAP Business One

-After the disposition assistant has run, a window with the disposition results appears.
-There the user can check information about opening inventory, supply and demand, and ending inventory.
-There is also an option to click on a cell to see the details of the information to understand how that quantity was calculated.
+Once the MRP wizard has run, a window with the MRP results appears.
+There, the user can check information about the opening stock, supply and demand as well as the closing stock.
+It is also possible to click on a cell to see the details of the information and thus understand how this quantity was calculated.

 Conversion of material requirements planning

-The user can convert the recommendations issued into actual orders (either for internal or external procurement) by using the Order Recommendation feature.
-This includes a separate window that contains the data displayed in the disposition recommendation.
-The user can find all the necessary ones there adjustments such as changing supplier/quantity/date, selecting document type, etc. He also has access to specific reports via the context menu, which can help him to make decisions about necessary adjustments.
+The user can convert the recommendations issued into actual orders (either for internal or external procurement) by using the Order Recommendation function.
+This includes a separate window that contains the data displayed in the MRP recommendation.
+The user can enter all the necessary adjustments The user can make adjustments to the order, such as changing the supplier/quantity/date, selecting the document type, etc. Via the context menu, he also has access to specific reports that can help him make decisions about necessary adjustments.
 Consolidation of documents for the same supplier to achieve economies of scale.

 .